 The Department is self-insured for workers compensation and dental programs accounted in an Internal Service Fund.
 The Department started funding the workers compensation program at the 60% confidence level, administered by a third-party administrator and obtaining additional insurance in excess of \$250,000 up to \$5 million.
-The Department commissioned an actuarial study for the program and adopted to recognize the IBNRs and increase the confidence level to 70%.
-The department recognized an expense of approximately \$1.6 million towards this objective resulting to a negative (\$875,840) fund balance in the Workers Compensation program.
-The negative fund balance will be funded with future contributions in FY13/14.
+The Department commissioned an actuarial study for the program and adopted to recognize the IBNRs and increase the confidence level to 70% at an undiscounted rate.
+The department recognized an expense of approximately \$1.3 million in the current year.
+In addition, the Department also self-insures for the dental program.
+As of June 30, 2014, the Fund has a deficit fund balance in the amount of (\$819,599).
+The negative fund balance will be funded by future contributions as established with the actuarial study.